Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Mixtures of g-priors for generalized additive models

-where $B(\cdot,\cdot)$ is the beta function.
-The derivation of \eqref{eqn:mixedg} can be found in Section~S3 of the supplementary material.
-Generally, the evaluation of $\Phi_1$ cannot be analytically performed and has to rely on numerical approximation.
-To calculate $\Phi_1$, we use the Gaussian-Kronrod quadrature routine available in the Boost \texttt{C++} library.
+where $B(\cdot,\cdot)$ denotes the beta function.
+The derivation of \eqref{eqn:mixedg} is detailed in Section~S3 of the supplementary material.
+Generally, $\Phi_1$ cannot be evaluated analytically and requires numerical approximation.
+For this purpose, we utilize the Gaussian-Kronrod quadrature routine available in the Boost \texttt{C++} library.

 The approximate posterior for $((g+1)^{-1},\alpha,\beta_\xi)$ conditional on $\xi$ is given by